-2) Multiple Choice, 4 points each.

-2.1) If you jumped out of a plane, you would begin speeding up as you fell downward.
+- 2) Multiple Choice, 4 points each. - 2.1) If you jumped out of a plane, you would begin speeding up as you fell downward.
 Eventually, due to wind resistance, you will fall at a constant velocity.
-At this point, the force due to wind resistance is constant V, Net Force must be zero.
+At this point, the force due to wind resistance is - a) slightly smaller than the force of gravity b) much smaller than the force of gravity c) equal to the force of gravity d) greater than the force of gravity